vitto4/hifumi/README.md

 ## 🔖 Notes

 - I have come to the realisation that UI/UX design is very much not easy (ᴗ.ᴗ).
-Thus, I've « borrowed » the design language from a suspiciously intimidating Owl. <br>
+Thus, I've « borrowed » the design language from a suspiciously intimidating owl. <br>
   > Dear Duo, <br>
   > Please don't come for me, I did my lesson today, and if the borrowing isn't fine I'll happily comply ! <br>
   > Thankies :3